By Dr. Perry, PhD

 d) Stay connected with family and friends

 It is imperative that you set aside time for yourself.
-You can decide realistically how much time you need to yourself and how often.
+You can decide how much time and how often.
 Remember, if you do not replenish yourself you will not be able to take care of yourself much less anyone else.

-I would love to know in what capacity are you a caretaker and how do you take care of yourself?
+I would love to know in what capacity you serve as a caretaker and how do you take care of yourself?